 Pickett Fire in California's Napa County near Calistoga the largest in Bay Area this year

-The Pickett Fire in California's Napa County grew Friday afternoon near Calistoga, reaching more than 3,000 acres, the largest fire in the Bay Area since last year.
+The Pickett Fire in California's Napa County burned hundreds more acres overnight and had grown to over 4,000 acres as of Saturday morning, making it the largest fire in the Bay Area since last year.

-Cal Fire said in an incident report update Friday night that the fire had grown to 3,993 acres and was 7% contained.
-The Pickett Fire surpasses last year's Point Fire, which burned more than 1,200 acres in Sonoma County.
+Cal Fire said that as of 8:30 a.m.
+Saturday, the fire had burned 4,690 acres and remained at 7% containment.
+The Pickett Fire surpasses last year's Point Fire, which burned more than 1,200 acres.

-At 6 p.m., the Napa County Sheriff's Office issued new evacuation orders and warnings.
+Although the acreage grew, Cal Fire said crews were able to hold the blaze within the contingency lines.

+"All that fire growth was expected based upon our fire weather and where we had our containment lines," said Jeremy Pierce, operations section chief, in a Saturday update.
+"And is still remaining there and expected to."

-Division Chief Ryan Isham said in a video that fire activity diminished during the evening hours due to increased humidity but is expected to increase as temperatures again heat up.
+Division Chief Ryan Isham said in a video Friday afternoon that fire activity diminished during the evening hours Thursday due to increased humidity, but was expected to increase as temperatures heated up.

-"We've taken advantage of this by continuing to use water-dropping aircraft to help suppress the fire throughout the night, and we've been going direct on the fire whenever possible," Isham said.
-"Conditions will change as that inversion layer starts to break and temperatures warm up, you will expect to see increased fire activity throughout the perimeter of the fire."

-As for personnel, the agency said there were 350 personnel working on the fire overnight, which is going to increase on Friday.

 The fire started just before 3 p.m. in the area of Pickett Road northeast of Kenefick Ranch Vineyard and Winery, outside Calistoga city limits.
 The cause of the fire is under investigation.